adomani/Syllabus/MA4N1/ideas_to_develop.md

 * Come up with your meta-programming goal!

 For instructions on how to create a project depending on Mathlib, look at [this page](instructions_for_new_project)

 ---

-###  Projects and areas that have been proposed

-* Graph Theory
-* Probability theory and game theory
-* Matrix analysis and QR decompositions

----